6 Property haggling tips for buying your next home

 You don’t need to be a cash buyer to be attractive to a seller, but you should have a mortgage in principal letter that demonstrates you have the financing in place to move forward quickly.

 Any seller in their right mind wants to be in a short property chain as it’s far easier to keep things moving.
 A longer chain is also more likely to break down and could leave you without buying the home.
-A seller dream buyer is either a first-time buyer or someone who already sold and sitting on cash as both aren’t part of a chain.

 #4 Imply interest in other properties